kosiokarchev/clipppy/docs/source/userguide/yaml/signature.rst

     def __init__(self, *specs: GroupSpec, model=None, name=''): ...

-so the parser expands the sequence node into this signature and realises than both elements should be instances of `GroupSpec`, whose constructor is
+so the parser expands the sequence node into this signature and realises than both elements should be instances of `GroupSpec`, whose constructor might be (it was, it's not anymore)

 .. parsed-literal::